simonswu23/Scripts/README.md

   - x1.5 special defense
   - in psychic form, no longer is weak to ghost/dark and is immune to psychic
   - in dark form, no longer is weak to dark
+  - TODO: double check crest functionality as intended (not fully tested)

 - Swalot Crest
   - gains +3 stockpile on entry